GeyserMC/GeyserWiki/_docs/geyser/portforwarding.md

 </div>

 ### Windows
-To open a port on Windows, you will need to open the port in the Windows Firewall.
+To open a port on Windows, you will need to open the port through the Windows Firewall.
 There are multiple ways to do this:

 **Powershell** <br>
 To open a port on UDP (in our example, port 19132), run the following command in an administrator Powershell: <br>